MosesSupposes/Purescript-By-Example/text/chapter7.md

 This type says that we can take any function with three arguments, and lift it to give a new function whose argument and result types are wrapped with `Maybe`.

-Certainly, this is not possible for any type constructor `f`, so what is it about the `Maybe` type which allowed us to do this?
+Certainly, this is not possible for every type constructor `f`, so what is it about the `Maybe` type which allowed us to do this?
 Well, in specializing the type above, we removed a type class constraint on `f` from the `Apply` type class. `Apply` is defined in the Prelude as follows:

 ```haskell
 class Functor f where